Turn your Dream Admit into Reality

 LSE MSc Finance Class Profile

 The MSc Finance program at LSE brings together some of the smartest and most diverse students from around the world.
 Most students have strong academic backgrounds and some experience in finance or related fields.
+Here’s a breakdown of the class profile, work experience, and fees:

 Class Size, Diversity, and Backgrounds